 4. Go on a Bus Tour

 Bus trips are another sure way to meet other backpackers.
 When you’re stuck on the bus with a group of people friendships often form naturally.
 Don’t be afraid to start a conversation with the person next to you.
 Remember, many backpackers on your tour have joined for the same reason you have – to meet new people and make friends.
+The most popular bus tour options for backpackers in New Zealand are Stray Travel and Kiwi Experience.

 5. Go on a Backpacker Bar Crawl